widelang/draft/README.md

 They must be in the first lines of code if there are no imports, or int the first lines of code after the imports if there are imports.

 So, they can't be created inside the Entry function nor elsewhere.
-This is because the Compiler must now before-hand the types were aliased.
+This is because the Compiler must know before-hand the types were aliased.

 You can create a Wide file called `.aliases` and place it in the root of your project as well.
-Just copy and paste them it, and you are ready to go.
+Just copy and paste them inside it, and you are ready to go.

 ## Entry function